adamripley98/nalda/README.md

 - [X] Sorting buttons at top of `Listings.js`, `Videos.js`, and `Articles.js` (actual sorting done)
 - [X] `Admin.js` restyle 3 buttons & display successful admin change on frontend
 - [X] Standardize size of all pictures on home page
+- [ ] Style Reset password better on `LoginModal` and `Login`
+- [ ] Display a banner on Account page asking people to verify their email
+- [ ] Make trash can to delete reviews bigger/located in more visible spot

 ## General cleanup